GSA/ficam-pacs/pages/pacs_procurements.md

 <tr>
   <td colspan="7" class="desc">
   <ul>
-	<li>Use automated tools or agency software to create a project schedule (i.e., project tasks, dependencies, durations, and resources).</li>
+	<li>Use automated tools or agency software to create a project schedule (that is, project tasks, dependencies, durations, and resources).</li>
 	<li>Share the project schedule with stakeholders to ensure its accuracy and completeness.</li>
   </ul>
   </td>